joshraphael/retroachievements/Guides/SOS/guide.md

 |A|Zoom Out Map|
 |L/R|Rotate Map|

-### Grabbing Survivors

-When your followed survivors are jumping towards your location, it's possible to grab their hand and pull them up to you by pressing Y. This is especially useful as a way to help your survivors make trickier or more dangerous jumps, or to help get them unstuck when the survivor AI gets stuck in a loop.
-Also, note that holding down the Y button won't work; you need to press it at the right time.

-> [!TIP]
-> For best results, don't try to time the Y button -- just mash Y. There's no need to mash rapidly.
-Just tap the button.

 ### Calling and Leading Survivors

 Press L or R (shoulder buttons) to call your survivors to the location you are standing at, with the position you called them to being indicated by a yellow arrow.
 This arrow will not follow your position, but rather acts a gathering point.
 While moving survivors with this method can be tedious over longer distances, it also tends to be the most reliable and precise way to lead them, so it’s often best for getting them past tricker platforms and more dangerous locations.